 - performed on your primary instrument (the instrument you select when you submit the application form).

-If you change the instrument you wish to audition with after submitting your application form, please email your enrollment officer at email@example.com.
+If you change the instrument you wish to audition with after submitting your application form, please email email@example.com.

 Berklee embraces and values all musical styles, so you should perform a piece that you are comfortable with and that displays your strengths as a musician.
 Select a piece that highlights what you feel represents your best abilities rather than a piece you think the audition team wants to hear.